Sparrowehawk/ESP32_HD44780-PCF8574T/README.md

 ## Wiring

- - Connect the relavent power pins, only the first display has to be connected to the ESP32 SPI pins, the rest are daisy chained.
-Note that with >2 displays, power may become an issue due to the displays high power draw
+ - Connect the relavent power pins and I2C pins; note multiple can be linked together with seperate I2C addresses if the soldering on the back of the packpack to short A0, A1, A2 is completed
    - `GPIO 21` — SDA
    - `GPIO 22` — SCLK
 ---